riceissa/maddison-project-data/README.md

 - Prepared bulk inserts (?? not sure how this one differs from manual bulk inserts)
 - Load data `LOAD DATA INFILE` (load data from a CSV/TSV file; this involves less parsing compared to bulk inserts, so is faster?)

-I'm not sure how "batched" and "bulk" are different.

 [This post](http://brian.pontarelli.com/2011/06/21/jdbc-batch-vs-multi-row-inserts/)
 tests batch vs single multi-row insert and finds the latter to be faster.